PyTorch: I’m Fast, JAX: You Call That Fast?

 Baseline

-Let us measure what we are starting with.
-Our bench this time is an 8-A6000 cluster without NVLink.
+To improve ‘something’, we must ‘measure’ that something.
+Our bench this time is an 8-A6000 cluster.
 I made a couple of changes to ensure PyTorch version was ‘as fast as possible’.
 Here is a summary of digressions:

 • Wrap forward pass using torch.autocast to bfloat16.

-N.B.: While I did try torch.compile with different options on sub-parts of the model/training step, it either ended up giving the same throughput, or failed to compile.
+N.B.: I did try torch.compile with different options on sub-parts of the model/training step, it either ended up giving the same throughput, or failed to compile.
+So ‘it is what it is’.

 Refactor

 I decided to implement DETR in JAX.
-You can think of JAX as a native front-end language to write XLA optimized programs.
-XLA generally outperforms the superset of all PyTorch optimizations when done right, by a large margin.
+You can think of JAX as a front-end language to write XLA optimized programs.
+XLA is an open-source Machine Learning compiler that optimizes Linear Algebra operations.
+XLA generally outperforms the superset of all PyTorch optimizations when done right, by a good margin.
 One downside of working with XLA/JAX is that it is harder to debug jit compiled programs.
 PyTorch, on the other hand, dispatches CUDA kernels eagerly (except when wrapped with torch.compile), which makes it easiest to debug and work with.
 But when you consider the cost of few compile minutes over how long production training runs like these typically are, it is worth the tradeoff.

 Luckily a dusty re-implementation of DETR in JAX made for a good head-start.
 But it did not work out-of-the-box due to deprecated JAX and Flax APIs.
 To get the ball rolling, I made a minimal set of changes, without any optimizations.